15 Expats Talk about Health Insurance and Healthcare in Guatemala

 Will I need to travel to see a specialist?

 "I go to either Guatemala City a 2 1/2 hours drive or Quetzaltenango 2 hours drive.
-Quality of services excellent," wrote one expat.
+Quality of services excellent," remarked one expat living in Lake Atitlan.

 "Guatemala City is the largest city in Guatemala and has the most comprehensive selection of medical specialists.
 Other cities with a good selection of medical specialists include Quetzaltenango, Escuintla, and San Marcos.
-Additionally, the departments of Sacatepéquez, Chimaltenango, and Sololá are known for having a wide variety of medical specialists," commented one expat who moved to Guatemala.
+Additionally, the departments of Sacatepéquez, Chimaltenango, and Sololá are known for having a wide variety of medical specialists," said one expat living in Guatemala.

 Are common prescription medications available in Guatemala?